-The Petit Basset Griffon Vendéen is described as 'extroverted' in the American Kennel Club breed standard.
-Indeed, 'the more the merrier' could well be this dog's credo.
+The Petit Basset Griffon Vendéen is described as ‘extroverted’ in the American Kennel Club breed standard.
+Indeed, ‘the more, the merrier’ could well be this dog’s credo.
 The PBGV relishes the company of his family, but also gives a tail-wagging welcome to friends and strangers, and every furry pal at the dog park.
-His long eyebrows and scruffy beard are well-suited to his merry, 'no jacket required' personality.
+His long eyebrows and scruffy beard are well suited to his merry, ‘no jacket required’ personality.
 Originally from France, this hardy, low-riding dog was developed to hunt rabbits through thick underbrush.
-PBGVs hunt in packs and have the tenaciousness and energy needed to pursue their quarry all day.
-They must always be walked on leash or kept in a secure yard because they can't resist the lure of an interesting scent.
+PBGVs hunt in packs and have the tenacity and energy to pursue their quarry all day.
+They must be walked on leash always, or kept in a secure yard, because they can’t resist the lure of an interesting scent.

 The Petit Basset Griffon Vendéen's mouthful of a name is often shortened to Petit or abbreviated to PBGV.

 Coat – The Petit Basset Griffon Vendéen has a double coat with a rough, medium-length outer coat, and thick undercoat.
 The breed is distinguished by his long eyebrows, and long mustache and beard.
 His coat should have a pleasantly tousled quality.
 The coat color is white with markings in lemon, black, sable, tricolor, grizzle, or orange, or in any combination of those colors.

 The spirited PBGV sets off on all his adventures with confidence and courage.
 He is known for the proud carriage of his head, and his keen, amiable expression.
 The PBGV is compact, robust, and low slung, with an alert saber tail.
 He is muscular through the body, chest, and legs, and he sustains his energetic, steady gait through long days on the hunt.
 The PBGV’s disposition is merry and outgoing.